South Polar Times: Mainstream production

 The Folio Society has published a complete edition of all original issues of the expedition magazine.
 The reason the Folio Society engaged in mainstream production was to publish the fourth volume of The South Polar Times for the first time.
 This final volume was created during the winter of 1912.

 The production of this final volume also acts as a companion to volumes I, II and III which were published in London in 1907 and 1914 upon the return of the ‘Discovery' and ‘Terra Nova' expeditions respectively.
 The centenary edition which holds the first three volumes was originally reprinted in London by Smith, Elder & Co.
 It is printed on one side of leaf only.
 It only includes the first three volumes and is regarded as periodical material.
 The first two volumes consisted of 250 copies each, and the third edition was made up of 350 copies.

-The modern Folio Society edition was published with the resources of the Royal Geographic Society and the British Library.
+The modern Folio Society edition was published with the resources of the Royal Geographical Society and the British Library.
 It is bound in printed cloth.
 The pages are reprinted in the same dimensions as the original journal (11" x 8 ¼ ").
 It was reproduced to fulfil Scott's vision that the South Polar Times' audience would grow beyond the men on the expedition and transcend time.
 The Folio edition includes an introduction specifically curated by Ann Savours Shirley, who is an expert in historical polar publishing.
 The introduction describes the editorial process and the eventual publication.
 The front cover of this edition uses the same watercolour painting by Wilson as the cover of the 1902 cover.
 The front piece is an artistic work of three men hauling a sledge.
 Some of Wilsons notable works include the armorial title page which shows two emperor penguins framing a shield.
 The shield is an impression of Mt Erebus.
 Although Wilson was the principal illustrator, officers and crew often contributed in creating illustrations to be published alongside poems and other written work.

 In the preface of the first edition, Scott provides some context for future readers by stating that "Owners of these volumes will possess an exact reproduction of the original South Polar Times."
 No explanatory notes accompany any editions of Scott's Antarctic journal.
 The sole edification of the end product ensures that readers are provided with the same experience as the men who created the original copy of the South Polar Times.